VirologyCharite/2020-berlin-python-course/README.md

 ## Proposed schedule going forward

+Here is the evolving schedule for the Python course.

 ### Tuesday Oct 13

 `Morning`: Python: conda, matplotlib (maybe plot.ly), histogram.py (see example use below)